 Design for Manufacturability reduces production risks and accelerates commercialization.

-Materials, Technologies, and Tools in Medical Device Design
+Materials, Technologies, and Tools in Medical Product Design

 Common Materials